 We may record your e-mail address if you e-mail us, submit an online form that contains your e-mail address, opt to receive e-mail notices of Getty programs, news, and events, or register for an online service such as Getty Bookmarks or the Teacher Art Exchange discussion board.

 We will never share your e-mail address with anyone.

-Our Web server automatically records the IP addresses of visitors to our site.
+Our systems automatically records the IP addresses of visitors to our site.
 This information is used in aggregate form to helps us understand how visitors use the Getty online environment.
 The servers at this site also collect connection-related technical data.
 The data entries in these logs are used for server and network operation and maintenance and to help us understand general usage patterns.